Mapic-Team/WebApp/README.md

 ## Data

-Picture => .png/.jpg/.jpeg/.pdf , we will give a unique label to this picture/picture sets

-Picture info (Object, the key is the unique picture label):
+Picture => .png/.jpg/.jpeg/.pdf , we will give a unique label to this picture/picture sets Picture info (Object, the key is the unique picture label):

-  - Comments => object entry, the comments will be strings+username
+  - Comments => Object entry, the comments will be an array of strings+username

-  - Likes => object entry, the likes number will be number+"@"+uniue picture label
+  - Likes => Object entry, the likes number will be number+"@"+unique picture label
+  - Author => Object entry, the username string
+  - Description => Object entry, string

 ## Functionality